 Michelle was the recipient of the Schenectady County Bar Association’s first Young Lawyer Award, the Schenectady County Bar Association’s 2012 Lawyer of the Year Award, and the New York State Bar Association’s 2013 President’s Pro Bono Award.

 Michelle holds a Bachelor of Arts Degree in English from Rutgers College and a Juris Doctor from the State University of New York at Buffalo School of Law.
-She resides in Niskayuna, New York, with her husband, Drew Lochte, Esq., their children, Anna and Zoe (when they’re home from college), and Flopsy, the family pup.
+She resides in Niskayuna, New York, with her husband, Drew Lochte, Esq., and Maisie and Lilo, the family pups.